 Risk in construction contracts

-'Risk', in a project delivery context, can be defined as 'an uncertain event or set of circumstances that, should it occur, will have an effect on the achievement of one or more of the project's objectives'.2 Risk exists as a consequence of uncertainty, and, in any project, the exposure to risk produced by uncertainty must be managed.3
+‘Risk', in a project delivery context, can be defined as ‘an event or set of circumstances that, should it occur, will have an effect on the achievement of the project's objectives'.
+Risk exists as a consequence of uncertainty, and, in any project, the exposure to risk produced by uncertainty must be managed.

 Pursuit of a ‘fair and equitable' allocation of risk